Kimbsy/y-combinator-animation/script.md

 (count [8 4 7])     ;; => 3
 ```

 We can invoke the Y Combinator on our `count-step` function.
-The function that this returns contains a reference to the function that creates the next step as well as the condition for when we should go deeper.
+The function that this returns contains a reference to the function that creates the next step as well as the condition for when we should go deeper, and it expects as an argument the input collection we want to count.

 So the Y combinator gives us a function which is ready to turn itself into a stack of nested invocations of `count-step`.
 When we give this function an input collection it will pass this argument down the stack cutting off values one at a time until the collection is empty.
 That satisfies our base case and that iteration will return a zero.
 This zero is then passed back up the stack to be incremented by each previous step until the final, outermost function call returns the number of elements in the original input collection.